scriptogre/functional-chatbots/README.md

 </ChatMessage>
 ```

-You can now add a lot of interactivity with CSS that used to need JavaScript, but it's not always easy.
+CSS is very powerful nowadays.

+Smooth transitions, animations, and even conditional displaying can be achieved with it (e.g. `group-has-[.chat-message]:hidden`).

-TailwindCSS makes it simple.
+TailwindCSS makes it easier to harness that power.

 | Tools              | Less JavaScript |
 |--------------------|-----------------|